 - In-residence at the National Weather Center (NWC)

 - Workshop:

-- Sept 16-20, 2019
+- Nov 18-22, 2019

 - You will be automatically registered

 - Completion time

 - 40 hours (Monday-Friday)

 - Many students will not be able to fly home until Saturday!

 Workshop lodging will be at the National Center for Employee Development (NCED) Conference Center and Hotel located three miles east of the National Weather Center (NWC) in Norman.
 Most of the hotel's guests are postal service employees in-training as students in the NCED Training Facility on the same grounds across the street.
-You will be asked to provide WDTD with your travel information when you register for a workshop in the RAC curriculum section of your NWS CLC account.
+You will be asked to provide WDTD with your travel information in the RAC curriculum section of your NWS CLC account.